un01s/notes/content/posts/20240911/index.md

 draft: false
 ---

 Hope it will be proved wrong in the due time.
-Not again!
+The source is from [Kate Manne](https://substack.com/@katemanne/p-148785044).

 ![kate manne substack](katemanne.png)